Terr/rust-outlaw-format/README.md

 Because *vim-outlaw* uses indentation to indicate the hierarchy of a document (similar to, say, Python), the most important formatting rule has to do with how it determines the width of a line.

-Normally you would have a fixed line width (`textwidth` in vim) for the entire document but this is problematic for deeper levels of a Outlaw document.
+Normally you would have a fixed line width (`textwidth` in vim) for the entire document but this is problematic for deeper levels of an Outlaw document.

-Because deeper levels have a (increasingly large) part of the fixed line width used up by indentation, the text on the line itself becomes narrower for each extra level, like a funnel.
+Because deeper levels have an (increasingly large) part of the fixed line width used up by indentation, the text on the line itself becomes narrower for each extra level, like a funnel.
 A simplified example with a line width of 64:

     === Header 1